kennytilton/mxtodomvc/README.md

                   "completed"))}
     ...)
 ````
-That is an excerpt from the TodoMVC implementation we evolve below. `li` makes a proxy LI instance and has the same API as the HTML;`cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.
+The above is an excerpt from the TodoMVC implementation we will evolve in next introductory document. `li` makes a proxy LI instance and has the same API as the HTML;`cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.

-The next excerpt shows model (the M in MVC) managed by the Matrix. `cI` arranges for that property to tell functional client properties when they have changed:
+The next excerpt shows model (the M in MVC) being managed by the Matrix. `cI` arranges for that property to tell functional client properties when they have changed:
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)
     :items (cF (doall (remove td-deleted (<mget me :items-raw)))) :empty? (cF (empty? (<mget me :items))))
 ````
+Those simple examples could reasonably be simple functions of the to-do list.
+Others are more expensive hence usefully cached, and even these help make the to-do list functional properties stand out from other code.

 #### A tells B
 What does it mean for A to tell B?
 When we imperatively change A, Matrix internals automatically and transparently recalculate B:
 ````cljs